DataDog/hiring-engineers/answers.md

 Next signup to the [Datadog platform](https://www.datadoghq.com/).
 Once you have access follow the [installation instructions](https://app.datadoghq.eu/account/settings#agent/ubuntu) for Ubuntu to setup a Datadog Agent locally in vagrant.

-Once you that done login to Datadog and go to the "Infrastructure-> Host Map" you should see your vagrant host.
+Once you that is done login to Datadog and go to the "Infrastructure-> Host Map" you should see your vagrant host.

 ![vagrant_agent](./images/vagrant_agent.png)